 - My six-month thesis submission deadline falls on a weekend or holiday.
 Can I submit it after?

 No. The thesis must be submitted prior to the thesis submission date.
 Extension requests without reexamination must be made by the candidate with the unanimous support of the thesis committee, endorsed by the school dean, and approved by the Office of Graduate and Postdoctoral Studies.
-For spring 2020 (through May 15) we will move to electronic thesis submission.
+For spring and summer 2021 (through August 27) we will move to electronic thesis submission.
 Please note for other semesters, if the student is unavailable the thesis may be submitted by proxy.